opsmill/infrahub/docs/development/docs.md

 - If a sentence looks too long, it probably is.
 Try and simplify it or break it into multiple sentences.
 - Avoid jargon unless you are sure the reader knows the term.
 - Don't hesitate to link between pages and concepts.
+- Avoid repeating information when possible, and instead link out to topic or reference pages.

 ### Language